Le pubblicazioni dell'autore sono raggiungibili sul catalogo IRIS tramite il seguente link

-I’m also interested in evolutionary topics regarding the insect-plant relationships and the adaptive meaning of genetic polymorphisms of some groups of phytophagous beetles (Weevils; Curculionidae).
-I’m studying the relationships between the genetic variability and the breadth of diet (mononophagy to polyphagy) of strictly related species of the weevil Trichosirocalus by integrating data on ecology, phylogeny and genetic structure of natural populations.
-In the context of this studies, since 2002 I’m responsible of a research project, in collaboration with the European Biological Control Laboratory (EBCL) of USDA (United States Department of Agriculture) and the Biotechnology and Biological Control Agency (BBCA, Rome, Italy), ocused on the biological control of weeds.
-I’m characterizing from the genetic point of view several natural populations of phytophagous insects in order to evaluate them as putative agents of biological control against weeds.
-The insect populations are biotypes associated to the weeds of interest that could eventually be used as source for the release of agents of biological control against that weeds.
-Therefore, the project is strongly based on the integration of genetic and ecological data in order to plan the release of these insects in nature.
-Some results of this project have triggered a research program to shed light on a) the genetic divergence associated to the use of alternative host plants by strictly related species of leaf beetles (Psylliodes spp.; Chrysomelidae) and weevils (Trichosirocalus spp.; Curculionidae) and b) supposed hybridization phenomena between host races of these beetles.
+I am interested in intraspecific diversity of insects, mainly phytophagous and saproxylic species, in both evolutionary contexts—concerning insect–plant relationships and the adaptive significance of genetic polymorphisms in certain groups of phytophagous beetles (Weevils; Curculionidae)—and in conservation-related issues, particularly in the prioritization of protected areas aimed at safeguarding insect species included in the Habitats Directive.
+I study the relationships between genetic variability and diet breadth (from monophagy to polyphagy) in certain species of Curculionidae and Chrysomelidae, also using a population genomics approach.
+Additionally, in the context of these studies, from 2002 to 2020 I was the principal investigator of a research project, in collaboration with the European Biological Control Laboratory (EBCL) of the USDA (United States Department of Agriculture) and the Biotechnology and Biological Control Agency (BBCA, Rome, Italy), focused on the biological control of invasive plants.
+We genetically characterized several natural populations of phytophagous insects to evaluate them as potential biological control agents against invasive weeds.
+These insect populations were biotypes associated with the target weeds and could potentially serve as sources for the release of biological control agents.
+Therefore, the project was strongly based on the integration of genetic and ecological data to plan the release of these insects into the wild.
+Some results of this project initiated a research program aimed at understanding: a) the genetic divergence associated with the use of alternative host plants by closely related species of leaf beetles (Psylliodes spp.; Chrysomelidae) and weevils (Trichosirocalus spp.; Curculionidae), and b) possible hybridization events between host races of these beetles.
+Regarding the conservation aspects of insects listed in the Habitats Directive, I am working on estimating, based on both publicly available database records and newly generated data for certain saproxylic beetle species, their intraspecific genetic diversity to study its spatial distribution using geostatistical methods and to identify areas of greatest conservation interest.

-I have published more than 80 scientific papers primarily on insects.
-I have participated and organized many trips to collect biological samples in European and African countries.
+I have published more than 90 scientific papers primarily on insects.
+I have participated and organized many trips to collect biological samples in European and African countries

 © Università degli Studi di Roma "La Sapienza" - Piazzale Aldo Moro 5, 00185 Roma